 AKC NATIONAL PARENT CLUB

-GERMAN PINSCHER CLUB FOUNDED IN 1985
+THE GERMAN PINSCHER CLUB - FOUNDED IN 1985

-OBJECTIVE OF THE GPCA
+OBJECTIVES OF THE GPCA

 - Encourage and promote quality in the breeding of the purebred German Pinschers and to do all possible to bring their natural qualities to perfection;